 B) The top arm does all the work as you press yourself up and lower yourself to the mat to your starting position.
 You will feel the tricep muscles on the back of the top arm working.
 Repeat on the other side.

 Why are these so great?
 These are the absolute KING of challenging push-ups!
-They aren’t easy, but start with the modified version (shown next) and keep working at it.
-Once you are able to tackle the full on exercise, you are going to be amazed at what it does for your core strength!
+They aren’t easy, but start with the modified version (shown next) and keep working on it.
+Once you are able to tackle the full-on exercise, you are going to be amazed at what it does for your core strength!

 2) Bend elbows and slowly begin to lower chest to the floor while at the same time sliding right leg long under your body (keeping it lifted off the floor).

-3) Tighten abdominals and press chest back up until arms are long again returning right leg to original position.
+3) Tighten abdominals and press chest back up until arms are long again returning the right leg to the original position.